qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

-Shows a color wheel widget in the menu, which allows you to interactively edit the color for a symbol without having to even open a single dialog!
+Shows a color wheel widget in the menu, which allows you to edit the color for a symbol interactively without even having to even open a single dialog!

 |image83|